xinwenfu/tst-dht-lab--pcb-2/README.md

 # Get started with ESP32 via VS Code and the ESP-IDF extension

+Please read the whole tutorial before working on the project.
 This project jumps start the use of the ESP32 and programming environment.
 An ESP32 microcontroller is used to read an AHT10 humidity and temperature sensor using an additional sensor library [esp-idf-lib](https://github.com/UncleRus/esp-idf-lib), which has been installed at /home/iot/esp/esp-idf-lib on our Ubuntu VM.

 **Notes**:
 * The [esp-idf-lib](https://github.com/UncleRus/esp-idf-lib) components are included utilizing the *EXTRA_COMPONENT_DIRS* variable in the [CMakeLists.txt](./CMakeLists.txt) file.
 This occurs in multiple labs and more information can be found on ESP-IDF's [build system description](https://docs.espressif.com/projects/esp-idf/en/v5.1/esp32/api-guides/build-system.html).
 * The (Optional) tag in the sections for *all* repositories specifies steps of that section are *already done* for the student if using the provided Virtual Machine.

-## Install VirtualBox and Import Ubuntu VM Appliance (Optional)
+## 1. Install VirtualBox and Import Ubuntu VM Appliance (Optional)

 - If not, install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [VirtualBox Extension Pack](https://www.virtualbox.org/wiki/Downloads) as Administrator on [Windows 10](https://www.youtube.com/watch?v=8mns5yqMfZk) and [Mac OS X](https://www.youtube.com/watch?v=lEvM-No4eQo).
   - New Apple computers with M1 and M2 chips do not support VirtualBox yet.